mupple/content/files/en-us/web/api/indexeddb_api/using_indexeddb/index.md

 The open request doesn't open the database or start the transaction right away.
 The call to the `open()` function returns an [`IDBOpenDBRequest`](/en-US/docs/Web/API/IDBOpenDBRequest) object with a result (success) or error value that you handle as an event.
 Most other asynchronous functions in IndexedDB do the same thing - return an [`IDBRequest`](/en-US/docs/Web/API/IDBRequest) object with the result or error.
 The result for the open function is an instance of an `IDBDatabase.`

 The second parameter to the open method is the version of the database.
 The version of the database determines the database schema — the object stores in the database and their structure.
-If the database doesn't already exist, it is created by the `open` operation, then an `onupgradeneeded` event is triggered and you create the database schema in the handler for this event.
-If the database does exist but you are specifying an upgraded version number, an `onupgradeneeded` event is triggered straight away, allowing you to provide an updated schema in its handler.
+If the database doesn't already exist, it is created by the `open` operation, then an `upgradeneeded` event is triggered and you create the database schema in the handler for this event.
+If the database does exist but you are specifying an upgraded version number, an `upgradeneeded` event is triggered straight away, allowing you to provide an updated schema in its handler.
 More on this later in [Updating the version of the database](#updating_the_version_of_the_database) below, and the {{ domxref("IDBFactory.open") }} reference page.

 > **Warning:** The version number is an `unsigned long long` number, which means that it can be a very big integer.
 It also means that you can't use a float, otherwise it will be converted to the closest lower integer and the transaction may not start, nor the `upgradeneeded` event trigger.
 So for example, don't use 2.4 as a version number:
 > `var request = indexedDB.open("MyTestDatabase", 2.4); // don't do this, as the version will be rounded to 2`